eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_metadata_analyzer.md

 **Suggested Goals per Tier**

 - **Dev**
   - Use as a gating mechanism for higher tiers.
-Applications must conform to data modeling standards and exist below the desired thresholds unless.
+Applications must conform to data modeling standards and exist below the desired thresholds unless a justification is provided for an exception.
   - Use to gain insight/clarity into what developers are doing/enforce thresholds.
   - Identify developers that might be candidates for educational data modeling courses.
 I.e. those that have many apps with synthetic keys, very many fields/many tables, etc. This can be relevant to organizations that have many developers.